 Analogies are not perfect tools, but they can be used in order to understand current problems, and to create solutions.
-The secret to using analogies successfully is to keep in mind where they can help us and where they can’t, where there are significant similarities between the two situations, but also where there are differences.
+The secret to using analogies successfully is keeping in mind where they can help us and where they can’t, as well as recognizing where there are significant similarities between the two situations, but also where there are differences.

 In history, it is usually not the individual actors who are important, but instead the processes themselves.
-Similar processes can lead to similar outcomes.
-This is where analogies can be quite illuminating and can help us to recognize the problems and pick potential solutions.
+This is because similar processes can lead to similar outcomes.
+In these types of situations, analogies can be quite illuminating and can help us to recognize the problems and pick potential solutions.

-When coming up with analogies, the first thing you do is to map the source system to the target system, meaning you take concepts from the initial analogy and then fit them to the things you are trying to analyze.
-However, you always need to be careful what you compare.
+When coming up with analogies, the first thing you always do is mapping the source system to the target system, meaning you take concepts from the initial analogy and then fit them to the things you are trying to analyze.
+However, you always need to be careful about what you are comparing.
 When people make historical comparisons, they usually head down the road of comparing individuals that appear similar from these different eras.
 While mapping the different individuals from the ancient era to the modern era (is Trump the modern Clodius or Crassus?) might be fun, it does not really tell us much about the current world.
 Instead, it is mapping the underlying processes at play in the two eras, that can enlighten us on what is happening in our society today.

 These processes consist of the things that I listed in the article on lessons from the ancient commentators.
 They are linked to the conditions in society, and include the widening gap between the segments of society, certain segments of society getting relatively poorer, the process of anger creation, and similar things.
 The fall of the Republic happened when Rome became the hegemon in its part of the world, and its society became richer than ever.
 However, a gap between the richest and the poorest members of society widened, with many of the people on the lower rungs feelings as if their situation was worsening.
-The situation today is similar, an era of overall prosperity seems to be intertwined with wide sections of the population feeling as if they are losing out.
+The state of affairs today is similar, we are living in an era of overall prosperity, however wide sections of the population are feeling as if they are losing out.

-Let’s take the process of anger creation as an example for continuing the mapping.
-What I am mapping here is not particular circumstances of how anger was created, but instead the general.
+Moving on, let’s take the process of anger creation as an example for continuing the mapping.
+What I am mapping here is not particular circumstances of how anger was created, but instead the general patterns.
 In ancient Rome, the initial process that led to anger, then outrage, and then political violence is the one between the Optimates and the Populares, as the positions between these two factions drifted apart.
 The similar process today is the battle between the alt-right (and other far right elements), and the alt-left (sometimes joined by other far left elements).

 While the ancient process was based more on economic conditions, and the modern one is more about ideas, there are many parallels.
 What drove both these processes in the background was a perceived fall in status, perceived relative gains and loses, as well as similar structural elements.